scriptituk/xfade-easing/README.md

-The **custom expression** variant is convenient if somewhat clunky – see [Performance](#custom-expression-performance) – and runs on plain vanilla ffmpeg, but it doesn’t do CSS easing or complex transitions.
+The **custom expression** variant is convenient if somewhat clunky – see [Performance](#custom-expression-performance) – and runs on plain vanilla ffmpeg, but it doesn’t support CSS easing or complex transitions.

 At present extended transitions are limited to transpiled GL Transitions but more effects may be added downstream.
-Porting GL Transitions began as a proof of concept recreation which proved feasible.

 > [!NOTE]
 > Coming next
-> - CLI script: multiple easings/transitions interspersed in input file list, for batch processing audio-visual media with varying transition effects
+> - multiple easings/transitions interspersed in input file list of CLI script, for batch processing with varying transition effects
 > - audio support

 ## Example